Tips for preventing and managing potential HR challenges during the festive season

-It’s that time of year again.
-While, for many, December is the most festive time of the year, it can also lead to many human resource challenges – either organizationally or individually for employees.
-In this post, we outline some of these challenges and discuss how careful attention can help address and prevent issues from arising, as we head into the holiday season.
+While for many, December is the most festive time of the year, particularly as the pandemic continues, it can also lead to many HR challenges.
+In this post, we outline some of these challenges and discuss how careful attention can help address and prevent issues from arising as we head into the holiday season.

-Whether your vacation policy is based upon first-come, first-serve or length of service, we encourage you to be fair and support employees to work out the best options amongst their teams.
-For example, if the same person has taken vacation over Christmas for the last ten years at the exclusion of other employees, it may be time to let someone else have an opportunity.
+Whether your vacation policy is based upon first-come, first-serve or length of service, in the spirit of collaboration, we encourage you to be fair and support employees to work out the best options among their teams.
+For example, if the same person has taken vacation over Christmas for the last five years at the exclusion of other employees, it may be time to let someone else have an opportunity.
 Those sorts of conversations, however, should be handled respectfully, collaboratively, and well in advance of the holidays.
 In doing so, address those who have time left to take before the end of the year – perhaps because their workload has prevented them from doing so.

-If you’re planning to throw a company/organizational event in December, hopefully you’ve already got it planned!
-But whether preparations are still in the works or fully solidified, we encourage you to review our post from last year.
+If you’re planning to throw an organizational event in December, hopefully you’ve already got it planned!
+But whether preparations are still in the works or fully solidified, we encourage you to review our post on the topic of holiday work parties.

-Whether it’s the day after the party you throw as an organization, or the myriad of other events that your employees may attend over the next month, absences (or interesting versions of presence) may be an issue.
+Whether it’s the day after the party you throw as an organization, or the myriad of other events that your employees may attend over the next month, absences (or varying versions of presence) may be an issue.
 If your party is on a weeknight and alcohol will be served/consumed, set your expectations in advance about their timeliness or attendance the next day (or whether you’ll allow some flexibility).
-With other employee events, unless they book vacation in advance, it should be business as usual where attendance is concerned, and ideally, your Alcohol & Drugs Policy addresses the “after-effects” of alcohol and substances in the workplace.
+With other employee events, unless they book vacation in advance, it should be business as usual where attendance is concerned, and ideally, your Substance Use Policy addresses the “after-effects” of alcohol and substances in the workplace.

 Whether or not you host a formal holiday party, some organizations may host drinks at work in the days leading up to the holidays.
 A little nog’n’rum here, a little coffee and Irish cream there, perhaps?
 If this is your practice, remember your obligation as an employer to ensure those who may overindulge (or who are particularly sensitive to effects) get to their next destinations safely.

 It’s a tradition for many organizations to close early on the 24th and 31st.
-As this year the “eves” fall on Tuesdays, it can be helpful to provide your employees with some extra time to prepare for their dinners, arriving guests, parties and other functions.
-If closing is ad-hoc in the sense that it depends how things are going on the day of, we recommend any vacation requests for those days be considered a full-day request.
-Only if you always shut down operations at noon without fail should vacation requests be a half-day request.
+If closing is ad-hoc in the sense that it depends how things are going on the day of, we recommend any vacation requests for those days be considered full-day requests.
+Generally speaking, only if you always shut down operations at noon, without fail, should vacation requests be considered half-day requests.

-In the spirit of inclusiveness, if your business can accommodate it (i.e. employees can work remotely, alone in the office, and/or their positions allow them to still work even though your operations are closed), consider allowing those who don’t celebrate Christmas to swap for the holidays they do celebrate.
-This not only recognizes diversity and encourages inclusivity; it can also be a great way to maintain a “skeleton crew” during the holidays.
-Doing so may require that they take on reasonable duties (e.g. being available to take emergency calls) that wouldn’t normally fall on their plates – so long as it makes sense and they have the skills to do so.
+In the spirit of inclusiveness, if your business can accommodate it (i.e., employees can work remotely, alone in the office, and/or their positions allow them to still work even though your operations are closed), consider allowing those who do not celebrate Christmas to swap for the holidays they do celebrate.
+This not only recognizes diversity and encourages inclusivity, it can also be a good way to ensure coverage during the holidays.
+Doing so may require that employees who choose to work take on reasonable duties (e.g., being available to take emergency calls) that wouldn’t normally fall on their plates – so long as it makes sense, and they have the skills to do so.

-A holiday bonus – whether money, gift or gift card – can be a welcome gift to employees.
+A Christmas bonus – whether money, gift, or gift card – can be a welcome surprise to employees at the end of the year.
 They do not, however, come without their challenges.
-Unless the bonus is clearly attached to a measurable performance plan that has been communicated to employees well in advance, holiday bonuses should ideally be positioned as gifts, rather than bonuses.
-With that in mind – and to avoid the subjective decisions that come along with deciding who gets what – give everyone the same amount.
-Further, make it a real gift by providing it along with a card (either cash, separate manual cheque or gift card) instead of simply adding it to their year-end direct deposit. $100 in cash or in a Visa card is much more of a gift when in hand, versus getting absorbed with regular pay.
+Unless the bonus is clearly attached to a measurable performance plan that has been communicated to employees well in advance, Christmas bonuses should, ideally, be positioned as gifts, rather than bonuses.
+With that in mind – and to avoid making subjective decisions about who gets what – give everyone the same amount/value.
+Further, make it a real gift by providing it along with a card (either cash, separate manual cheque, or gift card) instead of simply adding it to their year-end direct deposit. $100 in cash or in a Visa card is much more of a gift when in-hand versus being absorbed with regular pay.
 Where gifts can be converted to cash, keep in mind that whether you call it a gift or a bonus, it’s still taxable in the eyes of the CRA.

-For many organizations, departments and/or individual employees, the end of the year can signal a stressful mad rush to complete projects – either due to project/organizational requirements to finish by year’s end, or due to one’s own thoughts about needing to clean everything up before the new year.
+For many organizations, departments and/or individual employees, the end of the year can signal a stressful, mad rush to complete projects – either due to project/organizational completion requirements or one’s own personal expectations.
 With the former, work with teams to take a step back and consider how they can collaborate to support completion of projects.
 For example, is there a team with less to do who could step in and take some aspects of the projects on?
 In the latter case, help employees set realistic expectations for themselves.
 While there’s often a break at the end of the year, and the calendar rolls into a new number, the end of the year should be handled no differently than any other long weekend or vacation.
-This shift in mind-set can help employees manage their stress.
+This shift in mind-set can be helpful for employees to manage their stress.